 Makeup artist Kandee Johnson, who has 1.4 million followers, filmed a procedure to remove sun damage.
 “I try to always encourage everyone that our most important beauty is felt in a dark room where no one sees beauty, but feels it,” Johnson said.
 “But I also know that many people feel insecure about certain things.”

-But clinical psychologist Dr. Seth Meyers said posting procedures on Instagram makes plastic surgery seem routine, and that could be trouble.
+But clinical psychologist Dr. Seth Meyers said posting procedures on Instagram make plastic surgery seem routine, and that could be trouble.

 “There’s no question that posting cosmetic surgery results on social media normalizes it in a way that could end up encouraging it,” Meyers said.
 “On a psychological level, men and women must understand that cosmetic surgery is a form of self-mutilation, even if the results are ultimately aesthetically pleasing.”

 You don’t have to be a celebrity to have procedures done by this same doctor.
-This video shows Dr. Simon Ourian removing dark circles under the eyes of his client non-surgically.
-This cuts down on the cost with virtually no healing time.
+This video shows Dr. Simon Ourian doing a butt enhancement live on The Doctors: